vitalysinitsin/crime_scan/README.md

-Project to test out [@use-supercluster](https://github.com/leighhalliday/use-supercluster) and @google-maps-react functionality
+Project to test out [@use-supercluster](https://github.com/leighhalliday/use-supercluster) and [@google-map-react](https://github.com/google-map-react/google-map-react) functionality

 Initial idea is to make it possible to have 3 levels of waterfall clustering for 3 types of markers.
 Facility => Group => Equipment.
 With every click on